-2.2.1 Explanation and properties of network flowother The process is just like a substance flows from source point to the sink point by consuming energy in a network.
+2.2.1 Explanation and properties of network flow

+Our purpose is to identify drug targets with other known drug-drug, protein-protein and drug-protein information.
+The process is just like a substance flows from source point to the sink point by consuming energy in a network.
 By coincidence, model of network flow has the same principal.
-And we wonder the strongest association, so called which is a special computation in network flow largest
+And we wonder the strongest association, so we use a method called Maximizing information flow(MAXIF) which is a special computation in network flow to calculate out largest association score between arbitrary pair of drug and protein using the drug protein network.

 Each directed edge of the flow network could be considered as tubes to transport substances.
 Every substance has its fixed capacity which we define as the interaction score we first imported.
 Vertexes are connecting points of tubes.
 Two vertexes, source and sink, are special because source is the point where all flows come out and sink is where all flows converge.
 Except source and sink points, flows only pass these vertexes instead of accumulating.
-In other words, amount of substance flowing into the node is equal to amount flowing out.
-The characteristic is called flow conservation [11]Maximizing information flow is a specific problem in network flow.
+In other words, the amount of substance flowing into the node is equal to amount flowing out.
+The characteristic is called flow conservation [11].
+Maximizing information flow is a specific problem in network flow.
 It’s goal is to calculate the maximum flow to transport a substance from source to sink.
-In our project, the goal is converted to calculate out the maximum interaction score between a pair of unknown drug and protein which is quite similar to MAXIF model.
+In our project, the goal is converted to calculate out the maximum interaction score between a pair of unknown drug and protein which is quite similar to theMAXIF model.
 Here are some properties in network flow:

+(1) current flow of each edge is lower than its capacity

+(2) reverse flow of edge is equal to its opposite number

+(3) total amount of flow from source is equal to total amount of flow entering sink